Celtic sign Hayes from Aberdeen

-LONDON Scottish champions Celtic have signed Aberdeen's Irish international forward Jonny Hayes, who scored against them in the Scottish Cup final last month.
+LONDON (Reuters) - Scottish champions Celtic have signed Aberdeen's Irish international forward Jonny Hayes, who scored against them in the Scottish Cup final last month.

 The former Leicester City player worked with Celtic's manager Brendan Rodgers while they were together at Reading.